-UPAW will not only optimize every instructional minute to meet the academic needs of students, but also their behavioral needs.
-In addition to the use of highly engaging teaching strategies and minute-by-minute instruction, teachers include highly structured procedures with step-by-step routines for any task ranging from lining up for lunch to gathering materials for the start of a lesson.
+WLPA will not only optimize every instructional minute to meet the academic needs of students, but also their behavioral needs.
+To prevent misbehavior and keep students focused, in addition to the use of highly engaging teaching strategies and minute-by-minute instruction, teachers include highly structured procedures with step-by-step routines for any task ranging from lining up for lunch to gathering materials for the start of a lesson.
 These procedures are implemented throughout the school year with fidelity in order to keep students focused on academics and instruction, not distracted by poor behavior.

 The Code of Conduct is provided to parents and students prior to the start of the school year to ensure all families are aware of the possible consequences faced if a student chooses to misbehave in school.
-It outlines and defines the infractions that may lead to in-school consequences, and/or to suspension and expulsion.
-Depending on the severity and situation of each case, the following offenses may lead to a consequence ranging from in-school disciplinary action to suspension:

-- Infractions of class/school rules

-- Contraband items (i.e. lighters, matches)

-- Integrity (i.e. cheating, forgery)
+It outlines and defines the infractions that may lead to in-school consequences and/or to suspension and expulsion.
+Depending on the severity and situation of each case, the following offenses may lead to a consequence ranging from inschool disciplinary action to suspension: \Infractions of class/school rules \Contraband items (i.e. lighters, matches) \Integrity (i.e. cheating, forgery) \Trespassing \Inappropriate interpersonal/sexual behavior (including harassment) \Disrespect and noncompliance \Use of electronic devices

-- Trespassing

-- Inappropriate interpersonal/sexual behavior (including harassment)

-- Disrespect and noncompliance

-- Use of electronic devices

-- Gambling
+\Gambling

-- Harassment, abusive, offensive language
+\Harassment, abusive, offensive language

-- Bullying

-- Hazing
+\Bullying

+\Hazing

-- Physical, written, or verbal aggression or threat
+\Physical, written, or verbal aggression or threat

-- Unjustified activation of a fire alarm or other system
+\Unjustified activation of a fire alarm or other system

-- Theft or destruction
+\Theft or destruction

-- Possession of weapon, tobacco, narcotics, alcohol, or controlled substance
+\Possession of weapon, tobacco, narcotics, alcohol, or controlled substance

-UPAW will adhere to all federal and state laws regarding discipline of all students, including students protected under IDEA and 504 legislation.
+WLPA will adhere to all federal and state laws regarding discipline of all students, including students protected under IDEA and 504 legislation.